Should you purchase a tarp or a footprint? It’s a common dilemma faced by campers. But the answer is quite simple –

 The golden rule is it should never be larger than the tent floor.
 It’s the only way to prevent water from pooling between the footprints and the tent bottom.

-What Is The Perfect Size of The Tarp?
+What is the Perfect Size of the Tarp? – FAQs

 For other uses, it depends on the size of whatever you want to cover with a tarp.
 The most common size is probably 10 by 10 ft, but the size range is huge, starting with 5’ by 7’ with basically no upper limit.